SuadeLabs/fire/documentation/properties/type.md

 ### financial_holding
 A financial holding copmany is defined by the EU [here][lcr] Article 4(1)(20):
 > (20) 'financial holding company' means a financial institution, the subsidiaries of which are exclusively or mainly institutions or financial institutions, at least one of such subsidiaries being an institution, and which is not a mixed financial holding company;

+### pmi
+Private Mortgage Insurer is financial institution that provides insurance to residential mortgages that may get part of guaranteed amount backed by federal government.
+Under OSFI rules, PMI guaranteed amounts may get split between a backstop and a deductiable portion.

+Reference:  OSFI Chapter 4, P272-274;  Chapte 5, P146-148

 ### other_financial
 Any other type to be classified as financial but not one of the other types witin financial.